Jaganpro/Jaganpro.github.io/aboutme.md

 subtitle: Professional Experience
 ---

-* Jag is a Certified Application and System Architect in Salesforce platform who has played critical role in architecting, managing and delivering complex enterprise applications.He has deep knowledge in Salesforce best practices, Integration patterns, Salesforce Security, DevOps, LWC and SFDX.Jag has received multiple awards for the quality of his work and continues to be requested by name by each client he has done work for.
+* Jag is a Certified Application and System Architect in Salesforce platform who has played critical role in architecting, managing and delivering complex enterprise applications.
+He has deep knowledge in Salesforce best practices, Integration patterns, Salesforce Security, DevOps, LWC and SFDX.
+Jag has received multiple awards for the quality of his work and continues to be requested by name by each client he has done work for.

 ### Implementation Experience